sim590/lain-wiki/Utilities.md

 **Notes**

-* If your application is a terminal and you have a rule like `awful.client.setslave` for your terminals, ensure you use an exception for `QuakeDD` (or your defined `name`).
+* If your client is a terminal and you have a rule like `awful.client.setslave` for your terminals, ensure you use an exception for `QuakeDD` (or your defined `name`).
 Otherwise, you may run into problems with focus.
-* If `followtag` is set to `false`, the client will dropdown always on `args.screen`.
+* If `followtag` is set to `true`, the client will always dropdown on currently focused tag screen (can be preferable with multiple screens).
-* Are you using a GTK+ application like termite?
-Be sure to set [`argname = "--name %s"`](https://github.com/copycat-killer/lain/issues/211).
+* If you are using a GTK+ application like termite, be sure to set [`argname = "--name %s"`](https://github.com/copycat-killer/lain/issues/211).

 Separators
 ----------